kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE Fix prev line recall and insertion.
 Corruption appears on the end of line - added clear of edit buffer
 * DONE move games and major blocks to new files instead of demo
 * DONE remove rubbish game code from file creation
+* DONE For now prefix dec with # to push

 * TODO add more editing features
 * TODO Lower case word defintion for LIST output